 Notes

-- Refrigerate: Make sure you cool down your breaded okra to room temperature before you store it up.
+- Fridge: Make sure you cool down your breaded okra to room temperature before you store it up.
 Add in a single layer to an airtight container lined with paper towels to soak up any excess oil.
 It will last about 3 days.

-- Freeze: The best way to freeze these up is to flash freeze them.
+- Freezer: The best way to freeze these up is to flash freeze them.
 Spread the leftovers on a baking sheet and freeze for an hour until solid them drop the individual pieces in a freezer safe bag or container removing as much air as possible.
 They won’t stick this way, and they should keep for about 6 months.

 So good!
 Such a delicious way to enjoy okra.